d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 $$p(x_j \mid x_{-j}) \propto \sum_{h_j} \pi_j(h_j) \rho_j(h_j) p(x_j \mid h_j).$$

 Note that in abstract terms the backward recursion can be written as $\rho_{t-1} = g(\rho_t, x_t)$, where $g$ is a learnable function.
 Again, this looks very much like an update equation, just running backwards unlike what we have seen so far in RNNs.
 Indeed, HMMs benefit from knowing future data when it is available.
-Signal processing scientists distinguish between the two cases of knowing and not knowing future observations as interpolation v.s. exploration.
+Signal processing scientists distinguish between the two cases of knowing and not knowing future observations as interpolation v.s. extrapolation.
 See the introductory chapter of the book by :cite:`Doucet.De-Freitas.Gordon.2001` on sequential Monte Carlo algorithms for more details.

 ## Bidirectional Model